-The New York State Department of Financial Services is responsible for regulating all financial services and products in the State of New York.
-The New York State Department of Financial Services is responsible to reform the regulation of financial services in New York.
+The New York State Department of Financial Services is responsible for regulating all financial services and products in New York.
+The New York State Department of Financial Services is responsible for reforming financial services in New York.
 It also aims to protect firms and consumers against financial crimes.
 In 2011, the New York State Legislature established the New York State Department of Financial Services by merging the New York State Banking Department with the New York State Insurance Department.

 Today, the NYSDFS is the main regulator for a wide range of financial institutions.
 Its supervision takes in around 4,400 separate entities from the financial sector and more.
 Although they have offices across the state, their main center is in New York City.

 New York State Department Of Financial Services has five division:

 NYSDFS aims to ensure financial stability by regulating financial institutions.
 The New York State Department of Financial Services aims to fight financial fraud and educate consumers of financial products and services.